This is the last part of our Samal Island Adventure

 4) Of over 450 mammal species in S. Asia, more than 25% are bats!

-5) The smallest bat in the world can fit into a matchbox – bumble bee bat.
+5) The smallest bat in the world can fit into a matchbox – a bumblebee bat.

 6) Bats are not pests they control pests by eating insects.